-For patients with idiopathic loss, many clinicians empirically give a course of glucocorticoids (typically prednisone 80 mg/kg po once/day for 7 to 14 days followed by a 5 day taper).
+For patients with idiopathic loss, many clinicians empirically give a course of glucocorticoids (typically prednisone 60 mg orally once a day for 7 to 14 days followed by a 5 day taper).
 Glucocorticoids can be given orally and/or by transtympanic injection.
 Direct transtympanic injection avoids the systemic side effects of oral glucocorticoids and appears equally effective except in profound (> 90 decibels) hearing loss.
 There are data showing that using both oral and intratympanic steroids leads to better outcomes than either alone.
 Although clinicians often give antiviral drugs effective against herpes simplex (eg, valacyclovir, famciclovir), data show that such drugs do not affect hearing outcomes.
 There are some limited data suggesting that hyperbaric oxygen therapy may be beneficial in idiopathic sudden hearing loss.

 Most cases of sudden hearing loss are idiopathic.